A unified framework of transformations based on the Jordan-Wigner transformation: The algorithm of generating the update, parity, and flip sets

-Given $S(j)$, one can use Alg. \ref{algorithm GeneratingSets} to generate $U(j)$, $P(j)$ and $F(j)$ quickly, then it's trivial to perform the mapping.
-It should be noted that the elements of $S(j)$ should be arranged from small to large.
+Given $S(j)$ sets, one can use Alg. \ref{algorithm GeneratingSets} to generate $U(j)$, $P(j)$, and $F(j)$ sets quickly, then it's trival to perform the mapping.
+It should be noted that the elements of $S(j)$ should be sorted according to ascending order.